-County of Maui Housing Division serves Maui County.
+Learn more about County of Maui Housing Division.

 The County of Maui Housing Division (CMHD) Section 8 Housing Choice Voucher waiting list is currently closed.
-It was last open for two weeks in May 2018; and before that from October until November 2015.
+Applications were last accepted from January 27, 2020, until February 17, 2020.
 There is no notice of when this waiting list will reopen.

 To apply during the opening period, applicants were required to complete the online application.